magento/magento2-page-builder/docs/create-basic-content-type/step-5-add-styles.md

 ![Create config file](../images/css-classes-input-field.png)

-As the notice below the field indicates, the end-user can enter multiple classes, which are all then applied to the element in the template to which the `css` attribute is bound.
+As the field notice indicates, the end-user can enter more than one CSS class into the field.
+Page Builder then applies each class to the HTML element you bind with the `css` attribute.

 ## Add LESS files

 The first thing we need to do is add our LESS files to appropriate places in our module, according to convention.
 The conventions for LESS files and how they work within Page Builder are identical to how they work in core Magento.

-To ensure that Magento can merge your content type styles with all the other styles, you need to add a single LESS file named `_module.less` to both your `adminhtml/web/css/source` and `frontend/web/css/source` directories as shown here:
+To ensure that Magento can merge your content type styles with all the other styles, you must add a single LESS file named `_module.less` to both your `adminhtml/web/css/source` and `frontend/web/css/source` directories as shown here:

 ![Create config file](../images/step5-add-styles-module.png)